-Please note that this call is subject to the final adoption of the budget for 2024 by the EU budgetary authority.
-In case there are substantial changes, we may have to modify the call.
+Please note that this call is subject to the final adoption of the 2024 budget by the EU budgetary authority.
+In case there are substantial changes, we may have to modify the call (or even cancel it).

 The call covers the following topic: